ScottArbeit/Grace/docs/Design and Motivations.md

 Is it perfect?
 No, of course not.
 Nothing in our business is.

-Does it get to "really good" and "great" more often than other frameworks / runtimes / languages?
+Does it deliver "really good" and "great" more often than other frameworks / runtimes / languages?
 Does it continue to improve release after release?
 In my experience: yes, it does.

 Will it be supported for a long time?
 Yes, absolutely. .NET has great adoption in both open-source and enterprise shops.
 Unity, one of the most popular game engines, is written in C#.
-Microsoft itself runs many of its first-party Azure services on .NET, and that alone will keep .NET around and on a continuous improvement cycle for the forseeable future.
+Microsoft itself runs many of its insanely large first-party Azure services on .NET, and that alone will keep .NET around and on a continuous improvement cycle for the forseeable future.

 So, it's very fast, it has great corporate and community support, it runs on every major platform, and it's loved by those who use it.
-I'm not saying that other tech stacks aren't great, just that .NET really is a good choice right now.
+I'm not saying that other tech stacks aren't great, just that .NET is great now and well worth a long-term bet.

 ### Source control isn't "systems-level"